 Security tips for your Frequent Flyer details

 - Don't share your PIN or write down the number.
-Remember, your Frequent Flyer points are valuable and should be treated like cash.
+Remember, your Qantas Points are valuable and should be treated like cash.

 - Change your PIN regularly and avoid easy-to-guess numbers like birthdays, telephone or street numbers.